I-am-PUID-0/DMB_Docs/docs/deployment/docker.md

 ### 📜 View Docker Container Logs

-1. To view the container logs, enter the following:
+To view the container logs, enter the following:

 ```bash
 sudo docker container logs DMB
 ```

-2. Alternatively, use -f to follow the logs in real-time.
+Alternatively, use -f to follow the logs in real-time.
-    You can exit with Ctrl + C (this does not stop the container).
+!!! note "You can exit with Ctrl + C (this does not stop the container)."

 ```bash
 sudo docker logs -f DMB
 ```

 ### 🧯 Shutdown Docker Compose

 ```bash
 sudo docker compose down
 ```